Identification, Images, & Information

 Identification

-Resemble large crane flies (Diptera: Tipulidae).
-Close examination reveals four wings (not two) and no halteres.
+Resemble large crane flies (Diptera: Tipulidae), but have four wings (not two) and no halteres.
 Hang by front and middle legs from low plants, and use hind legs to capture passing prey.
 Tarsi have only one claw.
-Have a prominent "beak" like Scorpionflies, but wings are unspotted, at least in North American species.
+Like Scorpionflies, have a prominent "beak" but wings are unspotted, at least in NA species.

 Range